bannatech/tisc/ExamplePrograms/README.md

 # Example guide for TISC Assembly Code -> "tac"

+TODO: Implement some kind of variables / defines

 ### Structure

 Each assembly line must start with either a comment,